First published March 4, 2020.

 As you leave the American Presidency gallery, pop into the Gunboat Philadelphia gallery.
 This is a quick stop but is fun for kids.
 I can’t believe that this ship was once on the bottom of Lake Champlain!

 If you have elementary-aged kids and older, you will want to visit The Price of Freedom gallery next.
 This gallery has information and artifacts about America’s wars, from the French and Indian War to our current engagements in the Middle East.
-It has some amazing items to see, including George Washington’s sword and military vehicles!
+It has some amazing items to see, including George Washington’s sword and the chairs used by Gens.
+Grant and Lee to sign the surrender at Appomattox.

-If your kids (or you!) are exhausted, you can end your tour now and head back to your hotel or to the cafe for lunch.
+If your kids (or you!) are exhausted, you can end your tour now and head to the cafe for lunch or out to the Mall for more museums.
 You have seen most of the major artifacts at the museum.
+Be sure to go down the escalators and see Clara Barton’s ambulance wagon from the Spanish-American War before leaving (2nd floor)!

 If you want to see more, take the escalators down to the 1st floor to see some of the additional galleries.
 My kids’ favorite here is the America on the Move gallery, in 1East, which has cars, trains, and other modes of transportation.
 If your kids love Thomas the Tank Engine or Lightning McQueen, this is a must-see gallery!